PeridexisErrant/DF-Walkthrough/README.md

 [Check it out here!](https://df-walkthrough.readthedocs.org)

-If yuo're interested in contributing, I'd love a hand!
+If you're interested in contributing, I'd love a hand!
 The main priority is updating the walkthrough and moving non-core content to tutorials.
 More tutorials would also be great!